meghanap1305/blur_image_YOLO/README.md

 Note: The training process did not retain a formal labeled validation set or YOLO data configuration file.
 Therefore, standard metrics such as mAP could not be computed.
 Evaluation is performed via robustness analysis, comparing baseline and fine-tuned models under systematically increased fog density using identical inputs. will be retraining it soon to add a yaml configuration to show the numbers

-output:This image shows the problem of catastrophic forgetting due to fine tuning
+output:This image shows the problem of catastrophic forgetting due to fine tuning :the custom model failed detecting images that are not in a fog environment ,like the first few cars
 <img width="1835" height="655" alt="Screenshot 2025-12-29 121120" src="https://github.com/user-attachments/assets/327492df-6f59-4ae1-8e4f-8a39ce869772" />
 this is the result after solving the problem
 <img width="1865" height="445" alt="image" src="https://github.com/user-attachments/assets/043f01d3-c62d-4a43-97f7-357b860d02f8" />